ksngo/Project3-recipes/README.md

 - New Account (feature Submit Button becoming unclickable ) - allows user to unable to submit his form if either "username","matching passwords","email" or "country" is/are absent, by making unresponsive effect on submit button.
 - New Account (feature cancel button) allows user to return to previous page, by clicking on the button.

+### Features Left to Implement
+- Can possibly think of altering the review feature to become a feedback feature and each feedback allows posting of comments by public or recipe owner.

 ## Technologies Used

 - [JQuery](https://jquery.com)